erikd/language-javascript/README.md

 -------

 ```
+0.5.11 Remove pre-generated Lexer.hs as it does not work will all
+       versions of GHC.
+This means a current alex will have to be
+       installed before this package can be installed.

 0.5.10 Bring in alex 3.1.3, allowing compatibility with GHC 7.8

 0.5.9 Relax array dependency for GHC 7.8.1, thanks @maoe